isomerpages/govtech-corp/media/technews/_posts/2022-04-08-post-How tech changed transport in Singapore.md

 paper ticket.
 When the farecard was low in value, riders could top them up with cash.</p>
 <p>Best of all, these farecards could also be used for MRT rides, integrating
 the ticketing systems.
-There were even commemorative farecards issued – such as this&nbsp;<a href="https://www.carousell.sg/p/star-wars-episode-1-smrt-giro-farecards-1005461646/?t-id=NSfiJfeh7c_1619608817319&amp;t-referrer_request_id=DjkbMmpKYdPP_NQj" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">set</a>&nbsp;of
-Star Wars cards launched in conjunction with The Phantom Menace hitting big screens.</p>
+There were even commemorative farecards issued — such as a set of Star Wars cards launched in conjunction with The Phantom Menace hitting big screens.</p>
 <p>Another added layer of convenience through contactless payment was added
 in&nbsp;<a href="https://www.ezlink.com.sg/about-ez-link/company-profile/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">2002</a>,
 when EZ-Link cards were rolled out.
 With these new cards, passengers simply